brettz9/eslint-config-ash-nazg/README.md

     may be used within repeating events
 - `unicorn/no-fn-reference-in-iterator` - May be cumbersome though does
     catch potential problems

+### Rationale for only including some rules within `ash-nazg/great-eye`

+- `capitalized-comments` - May be very prevalent; reports with commented out code
+- `complexity` - A generally good practice, but can be work to refactor, and sometimes impractical to enforce.
+- `no-magic-numbers` - Very helpful for clear code, but cumbersome, and sometimes very cumbersome.
+- `no-warning-comments` - Good to catch to-dos, but better to search or parse code as a separate process rather than polluting one's ESLint warnings--some to-dos are ok to be left for the long term

 ## Rationale for including rules that might not seem necessary